'We’ve got to get better': LSU baseball knows it must improve after weekend in Texas

 Mainieri also mentioned a moment in the sixth inning Sunday.
 Leading 5-3, LSU had the bases loaded with one out, the heart of its order coming to bat.
 Antoine Duplantis popped out and Daniel Cabrera struck out.
 Texas won by one run.

-“If you want to win in a tough environment on the road,” Mainieri said, “you got to take advantage of those opportunities to break the game open when you can.”
+“If you want to win in a tough environment on the road,” Mainieri said, “you've got to take advantage of those opportunities to break the game open when you can.”

 Of course, LSU’s goal of a national championship is still obtainable.
 The Tigers have played 11 games of a 56-game regular season.
-Mainieri pointed out one of his teams at Notre Dame started 9-10 then reached the College World Series.
+Mainieri pointed his 2002 team at Notre Dame started 9-10, then reached the College World Series.
 Even LSU’s 2009 national championship team lost two games to Illinois early in the season.
 So Mainieri isn’t panicking, even though he knows his team has to improve.

 LSU freshman Gavin Dugas underwent surgery Monday to repair a torn ligament in his left thumb.
 He will miss about eight weeks of the season.